PhysicsUofRAUI/lifeLongLearning/README.md

 I think that having this functionality is important, because in textbooks places that are not relevant to many people are mentioned or no places are mentioned at all.
 I think learners will appreciate having content that references locations that they recognize.

 ### Other stuff
 There is more work that I have thought of described at the following link: https://drive.google.com/drive/folders/1_9SmuRiFYpck5_0jZc0jdwnpJSvrbKLC?usp=sharing.

 #### Wraps
-Could use wraps to do the login required
+Could use wraps to do the login required.

+#### Pyenv
+Could be a good option for keeping environment variables https://github.com/pyenv/pyenv

 ## Notes about the DigitalOcean droplet
 I have set the droplet to reboot everyday at midnight according to the following web link: https://www.digitalocean.com/community/questions/restarting-droplet-server-automatically-daily